 After you unhook the trailer and pull the tow vehicle forward, adjust the front jack until the trailer is level front to back.
-Lower the rear stabilizers until they make firm contact with the ground and chock the tires.
+Lower the rear stabilizers until they make firm contact with the ground and chock the tires (stabilizer jacks should not lift tires off the ground).